Language Arts Centers

 When using the Reading and ESL Center, students should:

 - Have knowledge of the Reading and ESL Center resources, including how to access them.

-- Be able to demonstrate greater comprehension, and/or vocabulary skills.
+- Be able to demonstrate improvement in listening, speaking, reading, and/or writing skills.

 The Writing Center offers diagnosis in writing skills; tutorial instruction in grammar, sentence structure, and essay composition; tutorial assistance in composing papers for a CSM class; and assistance in completing assignments from any CSM English composition class.
 For more information, visit the Writing Center website (North Hall Building 18, Room 104; 574-6436).